meilynbear/beginnersmakelistpractice/README.md

 ## Introduction

-This is a tutorial to help beginner contributors on GitHub contribute to a simple project!
+This is a tutorial to help beginner contributors on GitHub contribute to a simple project using markdown.

 ## Task